Leonetienne/GCrypt/GCryptCLI/readme.md

 ```

 #### What about not using hex?
 > :warning: Custom bases are super imperformant.
-> Encrypting all text in main.cpp took about two seconds.
+Please only use them for text-based input...
-> Outputting it in base-64 took just over ONE MINUTE.
-In base-2 over SEVEN MINUTES.
-The general trend seems to be, the larger the base, the better it performs.
+> The larger the base, the exponentially longer it takes to recode.

 ```sh
 $ gcrypt -e --keyask --intext "hello, world!" --iobase-2